 The tables below indicate the Scheme's exposures at balance date to foreign exchange rate movements on its international investments.
 The analysis calculates the effects of a reasonably possible movement of currency rates against the Australian Dollar based on forecasts at balance date.
-Based on an assessment of historical ranges of currency and one standard deviation expectation an assumption of 10% (2016: 11%) has been determined by the investment adviser as an appropriate assumption for this scenario analysis.
-A 10% strengthening/weakening of the Australian dollar against the following currencies at 30 June 2017 would have (decreased)/ increased the net assets available for member benefits by the amounts shown below.
+Based on an assessment of historical ranges of currency and one standard deviation expectation an assumption of 10% (2017: 10%) has been determined by the investment adviser as an appropriate assumption for this scenario analysis.
+A 10% strengthening/weakening of the Australian dollar against the following currencies at 30 June 2018 would have (decreased)/ increased the net foreign exchange gains/(losses) and net assets available for member benefits by the amounts shown below.
 The analysis assumes that all other variables, in particular interest rates, remain constant.

-The analysis was performed on the same basis for 2016.
+The analysis was performed on the same basis for 2017.
 The impact mainly arises from the reasonably possible change in foreign currency exchange rates.